trailofbits/maat/BUILDING.md

 ### Python Module

-To install the Python module, make sure that you configured the project with the option `-Dmaat_BUILD_PYTHON_BINDINGS=ON`, and install to the user site-packages location:
+To install the Python module, make sure that you configured the project with the option `-Dmaat_BUILD_PYTHON_BINDINGS=ON`.

+CMake will install the Python module to the location specified by `maat_INSTALL_PYTHONMODULEDIR`; if it is an absolute path, it will be installed to that location, but if it is a relative path, then it will be located relative to the installation prefix.

+The default logic is equivalent to the following, which was chosen based on the most common use-case for regular users:

 ```sh
 # If you're configuring outside a virtualenv